tenforce/ai-proficient-mysql/ai-service-BWP_TEK/README.md

 This table is used to store data regarding predictions for blade estimated cuts vs. wear index.
 Each time a prediction is performed a series of points will be generated, showing the wear index for several number of cuts.
-Some of these values are estimations based on the current status of the blade while the rest of the are predictions for the remaining life of the blade
+Some of these values are estimations based on the current status of the blade while the rest of the are predictions for the remaining life of the blade, which is computed based on the user's input

 The results database is a single table with the following columns:
   - PredictionID: Auto-incremental interger indicating each prediction performed.